jdittrich/quickMockup/README.md

 QuickMockup is a simple tool for creating simple mockups of interfaces and websites.
 It is HTML based and javascript-enhanced.

+I currently don't develop this.
+If you need something more powerful, have a look at https://github.com/jgraph/draw.io

 **[Try the demo](https://jdittrich.github.io/quickMockup/)**

 --------------------